boy1dr/3DWriter/README.md

 I would love to hear your feedback :)

-### 13/04/2018 - Some users have described a blocky / 8-bit look on some printers, comma's found in gcode file instead of periods (for decimal numbers). language localization issue, fixed.
+### 13/04/2018 - Blocky text
+Some users have described a blocky / 8-bit look on some printers, comma's found in gcode file instead of periods (for decimal numbers). language localization issue, fixed.

 ### 12/01/2017 v1.1 released
 Added real line height to status bar.